Harry W. Cherry Accounting Education Fellowship – Established 1979

 This fellowship was established by John L. Brantley, retired partner with Deloitte.

 To provide awards to Master of Accounting students attending the Kenan-Flagler Business School.
 The number and amount of awards will be left to the discretion of the Master of Accounting Committee.
-Criteria for awards include ability, as indicated by a sound scholastic record; strong potential for leadership, as evidenced by campus or community activities; and financial need, as demonstrated to the satisfaction of the committee.
+Criteria for awards include ability, as indicated by a sound scholastic record; strong potential for leadership, as evidenced by campus or community activities, as demonstrated to the satisfaction of the committee.

 Thomas W. Hudson, Jr. MAC Fellowship – Established 1990

-To support one or more fellowships to students in the Master of Accounting Program based on ability and financial need.
+To support one or more fellowships to students in the Master of Accounting Program based on ability.
 Also supports an award to be given at graduation for the most outstanding student in the Master of Accounting program.

 R. Leslie Johnson Accounting Fund – Established 1990